alex-courtis/way-displays/README.md

 # way-displays: Auto Manage Your Wayland Displays

-1. Sets preferred mode or highest at maximum refresh
+1. User specified resolution/refresh, monitor preferred or highest resolution/refresh
 1. Arranges in a row or a column
 1. Auto scales based on DPI: 96 is a scale of 1
 1. Reacts when displays are plugged/unplugged